Design is -- and always will be -- a big part of marketing.

 One of the best ways to practice your design skills for a practical use is to develop a personal website.
 Personal websites can be as a creative or straightforward as you want them to be.
 The process of making one will help you think about how you want to represent yourself.
 And, best of all, you'll end up with a professional website to link to for networking and more.

 Below is an example of a creative, beautifully designed personal website.
-Don't be afraid to get creative and change you website design overtime as your skills improve.
+Don't be afraid to get creative and change your website design over time as your skills improve.

 2. Write and Design an Infographic